v-community/repo_template/README.md

 ## Acknowledgments

-Thanks to [moul/golang-template](https://github.com/moul/golang-repo-template) for his `ISSUE_TEMPLATE` and other things written by him and inspiring me to do this project!
+Thanks to [moul/golang-template](https://github.com/moul/golang-repo-template) for his `ISSUE_TEMPLATE` and other things written by him and inspiration.
 ## License

 Licensed under [MIT](LICENSE)

+## Contributing

+Contribution is welcome.
+Please read [Code of Conduct](.github/CODE_OF_CONDUCT.md).